metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Sections of code should be documented as shown in existing scripts.\
 To comment on things that need to be done add "TODO:" + comment, similarly for notes add "NOTE:" + comment.\
-For any generic comments you may want to add/use line comments (preferred) and block comments only if comment is big.
+For any generic comments you might want to add/use line comments (preferred) and block comments only if comment is big.

 Provide documentation and official reference for your rules so that it can be easy to verify that